aubes/shadow-logger-bundle/README.md

 ![CI](https://github.com/aubes/shadow-logger-bundle/actions/workflows/php.yml/badge.svg)

-This Symfony bundle provide a monolog processor to transform log data, in order to respect GDPR or to anonymize sensitive data.
+This Symfony bundle provides a monolog processor to transform log data, in order to respect GDPR or to anonymize sensitive data.

 It allows Ip anonymization, encoding or removing data in the log.